 To compensate, criminals are now attempting to authenticate using the static consumer card credentials they’ve illegally obtained.
-So, when authenticating legitimate users—especially via digital means—banks and credit unions must prioritize, or encourage the use of, trusted channels.
-For instance, sending a text message to a customer’s phone or using password verification via an app are the most trustworthy methods.
+So, when authenticating legitimate users—especially via digital means—credit unions must prioritize, or encourage the use of, trusted channels.
+For instance, sending a text message to a member’s phone or using password verification via an app are the most trustworthy methods.
 Phishing and social engineering schemes are much less effective within these channels, and your payments processor should block these fraudsters automatically when foul play is detected.
-Consider incentivizing customers to use these channels by highlighting their security benefits.
+Consider incentivizing members to use these channels by highlighting their security benefits.

 Prep the Call Centers!

 Despite all attempts your institution has made to secure the authentication process via text, email, app, etc., there will always be members who want to speak directly to a representative.
 Call centers are the main target for modern data phishing schemes.
 Criminals perpetuating authentication fraud take aim at call centers because, in short, people are easier to trick than machines.
 Fraudsters will use social engineering tactics to trick representatives into thinking they are speaking to the real member since they have all of the necessary information.
 Train your call center staff with social engineering testing to help them recognize and deal with these schemes.
 Also, they should be instructed to request “out of wallet” information.

 Use Out of Wallet Info